jonnonz1/nz-statute-book/acts/public/2012/building-amendment-act-2012.md

     (iv) building work for which a building consent is not required complies with the building code.

 ### 6 Interpretation
-(1) Section 7 is amended by repealing the definition of building consent and substituting the following definition:.
+(1) Section 7 is amended by repealing the definition of building consent and substituting the following definition:
   - **building consent** means a commercial building consent, a low-risk building consent, a simple residential building consent, or a standard building consent
 (2) Section 7 is amended by repealing the definition of code compliance certificate.
-(3) Section 7 is amended by inserting the following definitions in their appropriate alphabetical order:.
+(3) Section 7 is amended by inserting the following definitions in their appropriate alphabetical order:
   - **approved quality assurance system** means a quality assurance system that has been approved under sections 52O and 52Q
   - **approved risk profile** means a risk profile that has been approved under sections 52O and 52P
   - **commercial building consent** means a consent granted under section 52S